JustinSDK/dotSCAD/docs/lib-path_extrude.md

 - `shape_pts` : A list of points represent a shape.
 See the example below.
 - `path_pts` : A list of points represent the path.
 - `triangles` : `"RADIAL"` (default), `"HOLLOW"` or user-defined indexes.
 See example below.
+- `twist` : The number of degrees of through which the shape is extruded.

 ## Examples